fabioono25/data-structures-algorithms/README.md

 - **Poor Performance:** Bubble Sort's performance is poor compared to more advanced sorting algorithms like QuickSort or MergeSort.
 - **Not Suitable for Real-world Applications:** Due to its inefficiency, it's seldom used in real-world applications where sorting large datasets is a common requirement.

+**Real-Life Use Cases:**

+Bubble Sort is a simple sorting algorithm that is often used for educational purposes due to its ease of understanding.
+However, it is not commonly used in real-world applications for sorting large datasets due to its inefficiency.
+Nevertheless, here are some scenarios where Bubble Sort might be used:

+* **Educational Purposes:** Bubble Sort is often taught in introductory computer science courses to help students understand basic sorting algorithms and concepts.
+* **Small Datasets:** In situations where the dataset is very small, and simplicity is prioritized over efficiency, Bubble Sort may be used.
+* **Embedded Systems:** In resource-constrained environments, such as embedded systems with limited computational power, Bubble Sort might be considered due to its simplicity.
+* **Debugging and Testing:** For small datasets used in debugging or testing scenarios, where the simplicity of the algorithm aids in verifying correctness.

 ---

 ### Selection Sort